indently/indently/readme.md

 </p>

 ## Disclaimer:
 _Not all of my projects are available here on GitHub.
-If I don't mention a project being available in the lesson you're watching, then it probably doesn't exist._
+If I don't mention a project being available in the lesson you're watching, then it probably doesn't exist.
+All code was created for educational purposes only.
+Please do some proper research before using any of it in your personal projects._